jmacdotorg/bise/README.md

 ## How Bise gets its numbers

-For every sufficiently recent log-line fed to it, Bise determines which of these possible entities it comes from:
+For every sufficiently recent log-line associated with a non-error HTTP response (status-coded 1XX, 2XX or 3XX), Bise determines which of these possible entities it comes from:

 * A feed aggregator, reporting the number of human readers it represents.